Your ultimate Algarve Destination Wedding Guide

 But your wedding planner can take care of this.
 The religious ceremony will be also conducted in Portuguese, you don’t have to have an interpreter, but you might consider hiring one.
 You will need to contact a local priest for further details.
 If it feels too complicated to organize a wedding abroad by yourself, why not to ask help from wedding planners.
 They know the best where to get a wedding cake or flowers for the best price.
 You can have a non-stressful wedding day and enjoy the celebration.

-Amazing Algarve Weddings: www.amazingalgarveweddings.com
+Michael from Amazing Algarve Weddings: www.amazingalgarveweddings.com

 There is a vast possibility for activities in the Algarve, from skydiving, boat tours, dolphin and whale watching.
 Big game fishing, jeep safari and guided tours along the coast.
 You can visit vineyards or explore romantic caves by boat.
 There are treats for everyone.
 Why not send the groomsmen on an off the coast fishing trip?
 You and your bridesmaids meanwhile can have a good time at one of the seasonal water parks.
 Seasiren Tours